innaky/freeipa-master/README.md

 tasks and other network administration tasks can be fully centralized and managed via the Web UI or the ipa Command Line tool.
 (https://www.freeipa.org/page/About).

-# TODO
-- [ ] Reconfiguration network files if the user need change the IPv4.
-- [ ] More functional match for bad IPv4